anhcraft/palette/README.md

 **Note: If we don't define the maximum stack size, it defaults to 64**

 There are four methods:
-- `onRendered`: called after the GUI is rendered and to be displayed to player
+- `onPreOpen`: called after the GUI is created and is going to be displayed to player
 - `onClick`: when the player clicks on a slot (should be unmodifiable component)
 - `canPut`: checks if the item can be put into a specific component
 - `refreshView`: called whenever Palette handles an interaction